At A Glance

 Special Note(s)

-The Food and Nutrient Database may be licensed for a range of applications, such as providing nutrient and food group values for food frequency questionnaires, summarizing items on food outlet menus, or examining market trends in various food product categories.
+The Food and Nutrient Database may be licensed for a range of applications, such as providing nutrient values for food frequency questionnaires, nutrition-related apps, and examining market trends in various food product categories.

 Contact: